erdian718/lua/README.md

 # Go Lua Compiler and VM

 This is a Lua 5.3 VM and compiler written in [Go](http://golang.org/).
 This is intended to allow easy embedding into Go programs, with minimal fuss and bother.
+It can also run in a browser by Webassembly.

 This repository is forked from [milochristiansen/lua](https://github.com/milochristiansen/lua), and I made some incompatible changes.
 So it's unlikely to be merged into the original repository.